SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

 - Run `bin/console debug:autowiring HttpClientInterface` to see the related services.
 - Aha, to inject LS client we need to use named autowiring: `$lemonSqueezyClient` while we have shortened it to: `$lsClient` in the code.
-- We can rename it to `$lemonSqueezyClient` here but I would prefer a shorter name.
+- We can rename it to `$lemonSqueezyClient` here, but I would prefer a shorter name.
 - Instead, let's leverage the new `#[Target]` PHP attr to link it:
   `#[Target('lemonSqueezyClient')]` - above the argument.
 - Update again - great, an error!
 I mean, a *different* error now!
 As you can see